 Leading up to 2009, Kanakuk Kamps continued to implement abuse prevention and response strategies enacting policies and procedures as recommended by various regulatory and industry-related entities.
 The use of applications, references, work history, criminal background and sex offender screening, abuse awareness training and supervisory oversight enabled camp leaders to qualify, train and supervise staff and volunteers.

 In March 2009, Kanakuk leadership learned that a long-term colleague had inappropriate contact with a minor.
 Further investigation would reveal deceptive practices spanning a ten year period of time with multiple abuse victims.
 The reality that a long-time, trusted colleague would engage in misconduct and remain undetected amidst a developed prevention, supervision and response strategy was devastating.
-In response to this realization, Kanakuk dedicated itself to the research and development of The Child Protection Plan, a comprehensive child safety system to prevent, detect or respond to child abuse in a camp setting.
+In response to this realization, Kanakuk dedicated itself to the research and development of The Child Protection Plan to prevent, detect or respond to child abuse in a camp setting.

 Kanakuk's Child Protection Plan was developed, in part, based on these conclusions: